Toyota Corolla

-After unsuccessfully trying to find info regarding the process of changing the rear shocks on a corolla, I decided that I would share what I learned while working on this project.
+After unsuccessfully trying to find info regarding the process of changing the rear struts on a corolla, I decided that I would share what I learned while working on this project.

-If you have a corolla, you know that the rear seat does not fold.
+There are versions of the Corolla that do not have a folding rear seat.
 This poses a problem with gaining access to the rear upper strut mounts.
-The pictures and details apply to a '98 Corolla, but I'm sure there are similarities through the different model years.
+The pictures and details apply to a ’98 Corolla, but I’m sure there are similarities through the different model years.

 Tools Necessary